What is Product Experience Management (PXM)?

-When a company manages their customers experience well at a product level, it removes their objections.
+When a company manages its customers' experience well at a product level, it removes their objections.
 That increases the likelihood of a sale.

 Think about any time you've had a good experience in the past.
 Firstly, it means you're likely to want to repeat the experience (which in this case, is customers making a repeat purchase).
 Secondly, you're more likely to tell people about it and advocacy is the best form of marketing.

-The happier you can make a potential buyer as they explore your products, the more likely they are to return and spread a nice word about your company.
+The happier you can make potential buyers as they explore your products, the more likely they are to return and spread nice words about your company.
 Which ultimately increases the bottom line.

 So how do you maximise your PXM?

 The best thing about product experience management is that it's all under your control.
 It's just about making the products and their data look great to each customer.